jlelong/LaTeX-Workshop-wiki/Install.md

     (You can instead use the CTAN link, also provided in the hover popup, to download the docs).
     </details>

-  - [MiKTeX](https://miktex.org/) another light-weight distribution with a covinient automatic on-demand package install.
-Note however, that **for MiKTeX to work correctly with Latex Workshop, you need to install [Perl](https://strawberryperl.com/)**.
+  - [MiKTeX](https://miktex.org/) is another lightweight distribution with a convenient automatic on-demand package install.
+Note, however, that **for MiKTeX to work correctly with Latex Workshop, you need to install [Perl](https://strawberryperl.com/)**.
     <details><!-- empty line below, so that markdown works -->

     MiKTeX does not ship with Perl.
 Without Perl, `latexmk` fails with errors. `latexmk` is required for the default recipe for building LaTeX projects to work.
 Alternatively, you can [set up your own LaTeX recipe](Compile#latex-recipes).
     </details>

-Other usefull tools:
+Other useful tools:
 - _Optional_: [ChkTeX](https://www.nongnu.org/chktex) to lint LaTeX projects.
 - _Optional_: [latexindent.pl](https://github.com/cmhughes/latexindent.pl) for formatting support if it is not provided by your LaTeX distribution.
 You also have to install a few standard Perl modules.
 See the [official document](https://latexindentpl.readthedocs.io/en/latest/sec-appendices.html#required-perl-modules).